zhi-xuan-chen/GenHancer/README.md

 Please come into the corresponding directories for more details.

-For the continuous denoiser, naviagte into [Continuous](https://github.com/mashijie1028/GenHancer/tree/main/Continuous).
+For the continuous denoiser, navigate into [Continuous](https://github.com/mashijie1028/GenHancer/tree/main/Continuous).

-For the discrete denoiser, naviagte into [Discrete](https://github.com/mashijie1028/GenHancer/tree/main/Discrete).
+For the discrete denoiser, navigate into [Discrete](https://github.com/mashijie1028/GenHancer/tree/main/Discrete).